Turn off those stressful cat videos, relax, and make your own card for the next hour or so instead. It's a calligraphic no-brainer!

 It's not a calligraphic masterpiece.
 However, it was fast and easy to produce, I had fun, and didn't worry once about whether I was getting things 'right' or not.

 Just think, I could have watched a film in that time (or approximately sixty cat videos) but this way I have exerted myself painlessly and ended up with a nice little something to gift, sell, or keep.
-I think I'll put it up on Etsy.
-You never know :-) And the next one will be even better!
+And the next one will be even better!

 Hope you've enjoyed yourself, too.

 To make your own card even more pleasant to produce, use your ears as you work.
 Audio-books and podcasts are excellent accompaniments to doodling, and if they’re useful or interesting then you get two things done at once.
-You may find that difficult music becomes easier to get into while working creatively.
-Hands-free phone calls allow you to catch up at leisure with friends and family.
 Or if you work from home, you could shed some illumination on a boring conference call :-)

 Happy home-made greetings-card doodling!